 GeoBadges is a project convened by the American Geographical Society that aims to help teachers across the United States leverage the power of project-based mapping activities to drive student learning.

-Map of the Week: Catholic Populations Across the World
+Map of the Week: Average Height of People Around the World

 Which countries are home to the world's tallest men and women?
 How about the smallest?
 How do the height of folks in developed nations compare to those in non-developed nations?
 The following map created based off of a study conducted by the Imperial College of London answers all these questions and...
 Read more...